esciencecenter-digital-skills/research-software-support/modules/documentation/types-of-documentation.md

+---
+title: Types of documentation
+type: reading
+order: 3
+---

 # Types of documentation and when to use them

----

 ## Why document projects?